-Why Loyalty Programs Fail (And How To Avoid Them)
+Why Marketing Programs Fail (And How To Avoid Them)

 Retail stores, coffee houses and frozen yogurt shops, just to name a few, are literally scrambling over each other to figure out the best way to differentiate themselves from their competitors.
 As a result, many companies have implemented unique customer loyalty programs to build repeat business.